Communications technology has become the backbone of modern railway operations, as more and more systems exchange data between track and train.

 Meanwhile, communications-based train control systems and increased automation require secure channels for exchanging vital and mission-critical data.

-In the latest live debate organised by Railway Gazette Events on June 16, a panel of high-level speakers will address the key issues:
+In this live debate organised by Railway Gazette Events, a panel of high-level speakers will address the key issues:

 To what extent should different functions be supported by a single communications network?

 What level of redundancy is needed to ensure reliable operations when integrating multiple systems, and what are the implications for cybersecurity?

 What steps are needed to maintain the integrity of vital train control data?

 How should future communications architectures support interoperability, through a move to bearer-independent functionality and a more diverse mix of communications systems?

 What are the spectrum implications for rail from sharing the available bandwidth between more and more autonomous transport systems?